DigitalGlobe/gbdxtools/docs/running_workflows.rst

 Quick workflow example
 -----------------------

-Here's a quick workflow that starts with a Worldview 2 image over san francisco, runs it through DigitalGlobe's "Fast Ortho" and "Acomp" task, then saves to an s3 location.
+Here's a quick workflow that starts with a Worldview 2 image over San Francisco, runs it through DigitalGlobe's "Fast Ortho" and "Acomp" tasks, then saves to an s3 location.

 .. code-block:: pycon